groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/csv.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       Get detailed reports about differences at documents of popular formats at your .NET applications.
-Use GroupDocs.Comparison for .NET APIs by adding a couple lines of code.
-Developers can easily display CSV, Word Processing, Excel Spreadsheet, Presentation, Visio, Project, Outlook and many other popular document formats in HTML5, image or PDF modes.
-The document rendering is fast, identical to the original source file, and it does not require installing additional software or any other external libraries.
+       GroupDocs.Comparison for .NET is a native .NET API designed for comparing multiple images and documents of the same format.
+It aids in detecting differences within paragraphs, words, characters, shapes, and even the text styles of the compared documents.
+With the ability to merge these changes and export to a final document, it supports comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—all without the need for any external libraries.

 ############################# Steps ############################
 steps:
     enable: true
     title: "How to compare multiple CSV files using C#"
     content: |
-      It is possible to use <a href='https://products.groupdocs.com/comparison/net/'>GroupDocs.Comparison</a> for getting report about differences in many CSV files.
+      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many CSV files.

-      1. Install <a href='https://www.nuget.org/packages/groupdocs.comparison'>GroupDocs.Comparison for .NET</a> using your favorite package manager.
+      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/groupdocs.comparison) using your favorite package manager.
       2. Provide an instance of Comparer class with full path to first CSV file.
       3. Append at least one other CSV to Comparer.
       4. Get a final report with precisely described differences.